morkev/THEAS/README.md

 # Thermal and Elevation Analysis System (THEAS)

 Visualizes datasets from NASA Java Mission-planning and Analysis for Remote Sensing (JMARS).
-Current features include the ability to generate 3D graphs of DTM (LAMO) parameters, heatmaps based on the regolith temperature, thermal imaging representations of the surfaces, shortest paths, and top views of terrain elevation.
+Current features include the ability to generate 3D graphs of terrain elevation, heatmaps based on the regolith temperature, thermal imaging representations of the surfaces, shortest paths, and top views of the terrain.
 The program contains error correction functions for missing data points.

-<b>Developed by</b>: Kevin Mora.
+<b>Developed by</b>: Kevin Mora, intern at NASA Goddard Space Flight Center.

 ## Installation and Dependencies
 ```python